Ion District: Community benefits agreement

-HCEDD proposed an alternative set of commitments that included demands for RMC to construct affordable housing for "existing and long-time" Third Ward residents, support cultural preservation and sponsor of Juneteenth and Kwanzaa celebrations hosted by local groups.
-HCEDD also continued to demand an exclusive agreement with RMC which would not include the City of Houston.
-After the working group released its report, the City of Houston and Rice began negotiations and presented a proposed CBA to the City Council for approval that included $15.3 million dollars in direct community investments to affordable housing, community capacity building, and support for underrepresented entrepreneurs as well as project-based contracting and investment opportunities for minority- and women-owned business enterprises (MWBEs) and underrepresented individuals.
+HCEDD proposed an alternative set of commitments that included cultural preservation, enforcement provisions, and more ambitious housing elements, including "a net loss of zero affordable housing units on its residential properties as a result of the Ion district."
+HCEDD also continued to demand a community benefits agreement with RMC which would not include the City of Houston.
+After the working group released its report, the City of Houston and Rice began negotiations and presented a proposed development agreement to the City Council for approval that included $15.3 million dollars in direct community investments to affordable housing, community capacity building, and support for underrepresented entrepreneurs as well as project-based contracting and investment opportunities for minority- and women-owned business enterprises (MWBEs) and underrepresented individuals.
+A board member for the Midtown Tax Increment Reinvestment Zone, which had recently approved a $65 million reimbursement deal for the project, voiced concerns that Rice was “not putting enough money into the pot” with regard to affordable housing preservation in the district and clarified that "the community benefits agreement should include a local group, not the city."

-The proposed CBA was introduced to City Council for approval on November 3, 2021.
+The proposed development agreement was introduced to City Council for approval on November 3, 2021.
 The mayor was not present for the City Council meeting and six councilmembers initiated a procedural delay of the vote for a week.
 The following week, the Houston City Council approved the agreement by a vote of 14 to 3.
 According to the Houston Chronicle, the agreement includes a "$5 million investment fund for minorities and women in tech, $4.5 million for affordable housing developers, and $2 million in technology sector job training", among other community-focused initiatives.
 District K Councilmember and Vice Mayor Pro-Tem Martha Castex Tatum said the agreement sets a new precedent for community members and developers to work together in Houston and that it was "more than any developer has ever done in the history of development agreements."
+Opponents to the development agreement in the community and on city council voiced support for the Ion but criticized the approval of a community benefits agreement that is not a "research-based and academically sound CBA."